okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-best-practices/main/index.md

 ## Protect your admin accounts

-Before you configure the password-optional experience, ensure that you continue to require passwords for your admins.
-Should a passwordless account be granted admin privileges at some point, they are required to create a password giving them access to all your Org's apps.
-To do this:
+Before you configure the password-optional experience, ensure that you continue to require valid two-factor authentication from your admin users.
+The Admin Console must remain accessible to your admin accounts.

+* Change the Admin Console authentication policy to require **any two factors** rather than a password plus another factor.
+Disabling the password authenticator before you do this locks your admins out of the Admin Console.
 * Create a separate group for admins and add your admin users to that group.
 * Create separate authenticator enrollment, global session, and authentication policies for this group.
-Each policy should require a password.
+Each policy should require two non-password factors.
 * Place this group at the highest priority (at number one) in the authenticator enrollment policy.
+* Ensure that any existing account being promoted to an admin user has the required credentials already set up to access the Admin Console.